iseg-ide-sub1/virtualme2/docs/user-manual_en.md

 Click on a file already added to the context to deselect it.

+For file tags in chat messages (excluding `[Selected Content]`), you can click on the tag to quickly open the corresponding file in the editor.

 ### Chat Management

 Click the `Chat History` option in the upper right corner of the plugin interface to view the chat history files.